nils-n/throwing-sticks/README.md

 - adding the `aria-valuemin` and `aria-valuemax`  to the sliders in order to increase accessiblity of the site made the website fail the W2C HTML validation.
 The errors were : `Error: The aria-valuemin attribute must not be used on an element which has a min attribute.`.
 This problem was solved according [W3C : ARIA in HTML - test cases for aria-valuemin](https://w3c.github.io/html-aria/tests/min-test.html) by removing the these attributes again, and instead use only the attribute `aria-valuenow`for all sliders.

+- When clicking the `reset` button of the first diagram,  the stick counter in the text below would not reset to `0` for both red and green sticks.
+The solution was to explicitly set these values to zero in the `eventListener` function that is attached to the `reset` button.

 -----

 ### Solved Front-End Bugs